ythuangmyco/ythuangmyco.github.io/pages/publication.md

 ---
 ## 2022
 <hr>
 **Huang Y.-T.**, Fan Y.-C., Hung T.-C., Chen C.-Y., Sun P.-L. 2022.
-The high diversity of Scedosporium and Lomentospora species and their prevalence in human-disturbed areas in Taiwan. bioRxiv. https://www.biorxiv.org/content/10.1101/2022.06.10.495564v1<br>
+The high diversity of Scedosporium and Lomentospora species and their prevalence in human-disturbed areas in Taiwan.
+IN REVIEW<br>

 ## 2021
 <hr>